frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 grace, yes, but you cannot forget the lowliness of your nature.
 Nor would I have you become vain simply because you fulfill your duty.
-Remember that in like manner, the sun and the moon and the angels do exactly what they are supposed to do."
+Remember that in like manner, the sun and the moon and the angels do exactly what they are supposed to do" (St. Ambrose, *Commentary on St.
+Luke's Gospel*).

 We can try to see our service to God in the same light.
 We shouldn\'t forget that it\'s because of God\'s generosity that we have been elevated to the dignity of children of God.

-We have not earned such a status or such a title.
-In no way.
-It would be more appropriate for us to consider ourselves "unprofitable servants."
-"Useless servants."
-We are incapable of doing God\'s Will without the assistance of His grace.
+We have not earned such a status or such a title---in no way.
+It would be more appropriate for us to consider ourselves "unprofitable servants," "useless servants."
+We are absolutely incapable of doing God\'s Will without the assistance of His grace.

 Divine grace is what enables us to work for Christ.
 Our natural powers are wholly inadequate to the challenges of the supernatural struggle.
-We are told in *The Way*: We are "merely the brush in the hand of the artist" (Josemaría Escrivá, *The Way*, Point 612).
+We are told in *The Way*: We are merely "the brush in the hand of the artist" (Josemaría Escrivá, *The Way*, Point 612).

 St. Josemaría liked to use that analogy.
 He said when an artist paints a